If you plan to grow large vining tomato plants, you may want to use tomato cages. What exactly is a tomato cage, though, and how do they work?

 Some tomato plants have a vining growth habit, others have loads of fruit, and yet others have huge fruits.
 And then of course, there are tomato plants that have two or all three of these!

 You don’t want tomatoes – plant or fruit – resting on the ground.
-It’s too easy for insects to find and munch, not to mention plants on the ground are more suseptible to tomato diseases.
+It’s too easy for insects to find and munch, not to mention plants on the ground are more susceptible to tomato diseases.
+That means either staking or tomato cages are your best options in most cases.

 When to Cage Tomatoes